-- the projects Essential Water proposes to do to ensure quality services for its customers - the ongoing costs of running a water business in Broken Hill - the prices WaterNSW can charge Essential Water for water transportation services provided by the WaterNSW Pipeline, which we reviewed at the same time as Essential Water's prices - the number of customers who will share these costs and the quantity of services they will
+- the projects Essential Water proposes to do to ensure quality services for its customers - the ongoing costs of running a water business in Broken Hill - the prices WaterNSW can charge Essential Water for water transportation services provided by the WaterNSW Pipeline, which we reviewed at the same time as Essential Water's prices - the number of customers who will share these costs and the quantity of services they will use.

-Based on our assessment of Essential Water's costs, our draft decision is to set the amount of money Essential Water can recover through prices (the revenue requirement) at around \$44 million on average per year, over the next 4 years.
-This is around 15% lower than Essential Water's proposed revenue requirement.
-There are 3 factors driving the difference between Essential Water's proposed revenue requirement and our draft decision on the revenue requirement:
+Based on our assessment of Essential Water's costs, our decision is to set the amount of money Essential Water can recover through prices (the revenue requirement) at around \$45 million on average per year, over the next 4 years.
+This is around 10% lower than the cost we set in the 2019 Determination and 13% lower than Essential Water's proposed revenue requirement.
+When compared with the proposal, there are 3 factors driving the difference between Essential Water's proposed revenue requirement and our decision on the revenue requirement: